mslot/Bl0g.Infrastructure/README.md

 1) is without the database name.
 2) is with database name.

+Both SQL connection strings has a timeout for 30 seconds.

 It also passes on the database name, so it can create it.

-For now, the migrations project make the assumption that the database can be created with this SQL command:
+For now, the migrations project only supports MSSQL Server.
+Moreover it assumes that the database of SQL compliant server can be created with:

-	CREATE DATABASE {databaseName}
+	CREATE Database '[name]'

-So it assumes 1) that you use a SQL compliant database 2) that the SQL CREATE command is valid for your SQL server to create a database.

-Both SQL connection strings has a timeout for 30 seconds.

-REMEMBER that the setup script is only a help.
+*REMEMBER* that the setup script is only a help.
 You can do your own if needed.

 Please be aware that the User Id should always be sa because of how MSSQL is setup in docker.
 Remember username and password.